On vector-valued functional equations with multiple recursive terms: Abstract

 \section{Abstract}

-In this paper, we study a vector-valued functional equation that arises naturally when we are dealing with vector-valued multiplicative Lindley-type recursions.
-Our work is strongly motivated by a wide range of semi-Markovian queueing, and autoregressive processes.
+In this work, we study vector-valued functional equations with multiple recursive terms that arise naturally when we are dealing with vector-valued multiplicative Lindley-type recursions.
+We provide a detailed framework for the solution of such equations.
+Our theoretical results are applied in a wide range of semi-Markovian queueing, and vector-valued autoregressive processes.